MXM and Wolf Cousins: Establishing MXM/Wolf Cousins

 In 2013, Carolina Liar's Rickard Goransson began working with numerous artists, such as Zara Larsson and Fifth Harmony.
 The MXM collective as a whole also worked on material for the band Emblem3.
 In the later half of the year, The Struts began working with singer-songwriter Tove Lo, after being recruited and signed to Warner Chappell by Julius Petersson.
 For her first project, they were both introduced to fellow Swedish production duo Mattman & Robin, who were being mentored by producer Jason Gill, and began working frequently with Julius' team of newly hired producers.
 Shellback also got acquainted with two producers Ilya Salmanzadeh and OzGo from production trio Crossfade, alongside Ferari Zand, and worked with him frequently on new material – their first being with Cher Lloyd on her song "I Wish".
 Additionally, in the early months of the year, the Denniz Pop Awards were founded and established by former members, co-workers, friends and family of the late Cheiron Studios with the goal of helping new songwriters, producers, and artists continue the legacy Denniz Pop once started.
 Max Martin was automatically made a member of the jury, alongside Jorgen Elofsson, Per Magnusson and John Amatiello.
 Max's daughter Doris "Daga" Sandberg is also among those who decide the winners.

 Max and Dr. Luke contributed to the majority of Katy's fourth album Prism, with the sessions with Dr. Luke being in California, United States and the ones with Max in Stockholm, Sweden.
 When the album was released in late 2013, two of its singles "Roar" and "Dark Horse" experienced a horrific amount of plagiarism and copyright infringement allegations, which carried on into the following year and sparked the beginning of Dr. Luke's downfall.
 Furthermore, after Dr. Luke contributed to Kesha's hit collaboration with Pitbull "Timber", he was accused of stunting Kesha's growth as an artist and, in the new year, she was admitted to rehab for bulimia nervosa, something which was said to have been imposed on Kesha by Dr. Luke.
-Throughout 2014, Kesha began suing him for countless abusive behaviours and, as a result, caused his music career to sink and MXM Music decided to ban him from working with the collective and was stripped off from any future mentioning of his co-written contributions with Max Martin.

 On 5 November 2013, Max and Shellback established a production team called Wolf Cousins, which was described to be a place where new talents could be mentored, connected and work with members under MXM Music.
 Shellback and Julius Petersson became the company's chairmen and Oscar Holter, The Struts, Mattman & Robin, Ilya Salmanzadeh and OzGo all signed a joint publishing deal with Warner Chappell that would, therefore, make them members of Wolf Cousins.
 Upon founding the team, Petersson met DJ and producer Ali Payami, who became the last person to be recruited to the Wolf Cousins team.